hyperledger-archives/fabric-sdk-rest/docs/SECURITY.md

 # Securing the REST Server
-The REST server supports HTTPS, and a number of authentication mechanisms.
+By default, the REST server responds to requests via HTTP, with no authentication.

+HTTPS (TLS), and a number of authentication mechanisms can be configured.
+A template file is pre-configured for an LDAPjs server to aid authentication testing.

 ## Enabling HTTPS
 By default, the server operates over HTTP.
 With the supplied option